wilbowma/mttex/README.md

-# SeCCTex
+# SeCCTeX
-Welcome to the Secure and Correct Compilers Tex package.
+Welcome to the Secure and Correct Compilers TeX package.

 This package provides numerous macros and combinators for formatting multi-language meta-theory.
 I use "combinator" to mean a macro that